duvindu-embuldeniya/Concurrency-In-Python/README.md

 You can run the main.py script to observe the difference between multi-threading and multi-processing in action.
 As the script executes, you'll see how each approach handles tasks differently, helping you understand their impact on performance and efficiency.

-## "If there are environment variables, make sure to adjust them according to your setup before running the program."